 Causes of Obesity hypoventilation syndrome (OHS)

-The exact cause of OHS is unknown.
-The condition is believed to result from both a defect in the brain's control over breathing, and excessive weight (due to obesity) against the chest wall.
-This makes it hard for a person to take a deep breath.
+The exact cause of OHS is not known.
+Doctors believe OHS results from a defect in the brain's control over breathing and excess weight (due to obesity) against the chest wall.
+This makes it hard for a person to breathe deeply and quickly enough.
 As a result, the blood has too much carbon dioxide and not enough oxygen.
-People with OHS are often tired due to sleep loss, poor sleep quality, and chronic low blood oxygen levels (hypoxia).

 Obesity hypoventilation syndrome (OHS) Symptoms

 The main symptoms of OHS are due to lack of sleep and include:

 Symptoms of low blood oxygen level (chronic hypoxia) can also occur.
 Symptoms include shortness of breath or feeling tired after very little effort.

 Tests and Exams

 People with OHS are usually very overweight.
 A physical exam may reveal: